-• Operating results for some of our segments are seasonal.
+Operating results for some of our segments are seasonal.

 Our Energy Services Segment and certain product lines within our Performance Materials segment are affected by seasonal weather patterns.
 A majority of our Energy Services revenues are derived from the Gulf of Mexico and surrounding states, which are susceptible to hurricanes that typically occur June 1st through November 30th.
-In addition, it is affected by customers' demands for natural gas.
-Natural gas is affected by weather patterns as colder winters increase the demand for natural gas to heat homes and warmer summers increase the demand for natural gas to fuel generators providing electricity to run air conditioners.
-Actual or threatened hurricanes or changes in the demand for natural gas can result in volatile demand for services provided by our Energy Services segment.
+Actual or threatened hurricanes can result in volatile demand for services provided by our Energy Services segment.
 Our Environmental Products and Building Materials product lines within our Performance Materials segment are affected by weather patterns which determine the feasibility of construction activities.
 Typically, less construction activity occurs in winter months and thus this segment's revenues tend to be greatest in the second and third quarters when weather patterns in our geographic markets are more conducive to construction activities.
 Our Processed Minerals product line is subject to similar seasonal patterns.

-• Our operations are subject to cyber-attacks that could have a material adverse impact on our business, consolidated results of operations, and consolidated financial condition.
+Our operations are subject to cyber-attacks that could have a material adverse impact on our business, consolidated results of operations, and consolidated financial condition.